List of FIA championships

 This is a list of international motorsport championships, trophies and cups administered and regulated by the Fédération Internationale de l'Automobile (FIA), the international governing body of motorsport.
 The FIA awards the winners titles and/or trophies to the competitors, while working with other promoters who may arrange the commercial affairs of the series.

+The FIA identifies a championship in its International Sporting Code as either a series of competitions or a single competition.
+The sporting regulations for each championship declares the specific titles to be awarded to participants within, thus differentiating for example, the World Endurance Championship with a specific title World Endurance Championship for GTE Drivers.

+World championships

-Seven series are sanctioned as World Championships: FIA Formula One World Championship, FIA World Rally Championship, FIA World Rallycross Championship, FIA World Endurance Championship, FIA Karting World Championship, FIA World Rally Raid Championship and FIA Formula E World Championship.
-An eighth event, the FIA World Touring Car Championship was discontinued at the end of 2017 and replaced by the FIA World Touring Car Cup, which had World Cup status until its demise.
+Seven current series are sanctioned as World Championships:

+A further event, the FIA World Touring Car Championship, was discontinued at the end of 2017; the FIA TCR World Tour currently continues its lineage.

 Current

+All information in this section of current FIA competitions is taken directly from the official FIA website.